Start your future now: transform your learning experience with flexible online study in Conveyancing via Macquarie Law School

 Recognition of Prior Learning (RPL)

 Documented work experience is taken into consideration as an entry requirement for the course.
 If any previous studies successfully undertaken are equivalent to the units in the Macquarie Program, a maximum of 2 units may be exempt.
 Please provide relevant transcripts and equivalent unit outlines for assessment.
+No exemption will be given for the first unit, Foundation Legal Knowledge.

 Merit and Equity Scholarship

-From 2014, one Merit and one Equity Scholarship will be available to Conveyancing students, in each study session.
+One Merit and one Equity Scholarship will be available to Conveyancing students, in each study session.

 - Students must have previously completed at least two units and therefore at least one Session to be eligible to apply.